jkitsao/tyr/npm/README.md

 - `Lock File Generation:` Create a lock file (tyr.lock) to track dependency versions.
 - `Script Execution:` Ability to execute scripts defined in the package.json file.
 - `Install Command:` Install dependencies specified in the tyr.lock file.
+- `Versioning:` Semantic versioning support for package management and updates.

 ## Installation